cjvegi/Toxic-Comment-Challenge/README.md

   5. Insult: 95.06 %
   6. Identity_hate: 99.12 %

-Look at words that are frequent in a toxic label:
+Let's take a look at the that are frequent in a toxic label:

 ![WordCloud](img_gh/word_cloud.png)